envoyproxy/ratelimit/README.md

 * over_limit: Number of rule hits exceeding the threshold rate
 * total_hits: Number of rule hits in total

+To costum near_limit ratio threshold, you can specify with `NEAR_LIMIT_RATIO` environment variable.
+It defaults to `0.8` (0-1 scale).
 These are examples of generated stats for some configured rate limit rules from the above examples:

 ```
 ratelimit.service.rate_limit.mongo_cps.database_default.over_limit: 0